XSS flaw, what is it and how to protect it?

 At this time, many people think that XSS vulnerabilities are not dangerous, but they are largely mistaken.

 Once you have retrieved a cookie, you will be able to put in your folder with your cookies.
-Then restart your web browser and you will be able to access the admin session without needing a password.
+Then restart your web browser and you could access the admin session without needing a password.

 Protect yourself from the XSS vulnerability